seraph776/codecrypt1001100/README.md

-# codecrypt1001100
+# Codecrypt1001100
-Justa repo to store files
+Just a repo to store files & projects